joshuaaron/use-container-queries/README.md

     large: [601]
 };
 ```

-Note: For your largest breakpoint, you can omit the 'max' value as it is implied this breakpoint is from the minimum value and above.

 If the containers current width is 430px, the hook would return `{ current: 'med', width: 430 }`.
+For your largest breakpoint, you can omit the 'max' value as it is implied this breakpoint is from the minimum value and above.

 ### API